Asylum in Australia: Public debate and politics

 Opinion polls show that boat arrivals have always been an issue of concern to the Australian public, but opposition has increased steadily over the previous four decades, according to a 2013 research paper by the Parliamentary Library.

 In 2005, the wrongful incarceration of Cornelia Rau was made public through the Palmer Inquiry, which stimulated concern in the Australian public about the detention of children in remote locations and the potential for resultant long-term psychological harm.

 Between 1998 and 2008, the UN Human Rights Committee made adverse findings against Australia in a number of immigration detention cases, concluding that Australia had violated the prohibition on arbitrary detention in Article 9(1) of the International Covenant on Civil and Political Rights.
 The longest-held detainee within the Australian immigration detention system was Peter Qasim, who was detained for six years and ten months.

 In March 2012, former Prime Minister Paul Keating said there were "racial undertones" to the debate and that Australia's reputation in Asia was being damaged.
 In 2013, former Prime Minister Malcolm Fraser described the positions of the major political parties as a "race to the bottom".

 In 2003, economist Ross Gittins, a columnist at Fairfax Media, said former Prime Minister John Howard had been "a tricky chap " on immigration, by appearing "tough" on illegal immigration to win support from the working class, while simultaneously winning support from employers with high legal immigration.

 In one of many protests that had taken place around Australia over asylum seeker policy activists disrupted the Australian Open men's tennis final in 2015.
 Demonstrators in the crowd and on court raised banners and wore t-shirts that read “Australia open for refugees".

-In 2016, the UN Special Rapporteur on the human rights of migrants, François Crépeau, criticised Australia's policies of mandatory and off-shore immigration detention.
+In 2016, the Special Rapporteur on the human rights of migrants of the United Nations, François Crépeau, criticised Australia's policies of mandatory and off-shore immigration detention.
 Crépeau claimed that Australia had adopted a "punitive approach" towards migrants who arrived by boat which had served to "erode their human rights".

 The attempted deportation of the Sri Lankan Tamil Murugappan family was the subject of significant media attention in 2019, which continued until they were allowed back to Biloela in 2022.